Program Overview

 What Will I Study?

-Student will learn the framework of human resources, which in general, refers to the human capital of a company.
-HR functions support employees with their career development, from the time of hire to retirement and beyond.
+Students will learn the framework of human resources, which in general, refers to the human capital of a company.
+HR functions support employees with their career development from the time of hire to retirement and beyond.

-Graduates will be prepared to fulfill professional HRM roles which include hiring, training, maintaining positive employee relationships, evaluating employee performance, administering disciplinary systems or rewards programs, and overseeing employee benefits and salary.
+The HRM program curriculum is designed to align with standards set forth by professional HRM societies and business school accreditors, providing our students with maximum career flexibility and the best prospects for career advancement.
+Graduates will be prepared to fulfill professional HRM roles which include hiring, training, maintaining positive employee relationships, managing employee experiences, evaluating employee performance, administering disciplinary systems or rewards programs, designing and implementing major change initiatives, overseeing employee benefits and salary, and more.

 Program Structure